shellbox-sh/ShellPen/docs/index.md

 {% raw %}
 # 🖋️ Shell Pen

-> 🖋️ Generate Shell Script Source Code using a familiar DSL!
+> 🖋️ Generate BASH source code, XML, HTML, CSV, and more!

 Download the [latest version](https://github.com/shellbox-sh/shellpen/archive/v0.1.0.tar.gz) by clicking one of the download links above or: